gravito-framework/gravito/docs/en/guide/database/seeding.md

-# Seeding & Factories
+# Database Seeding

-Atlas includes the ability to seed your database with test data using seed classes and model factories.
+Atlas includes the ability to seed your database with test data using seed classes.

 ## Writing Seeders

 Seeders are stored in the `database/seeders` directory.
-A seeder class contains a `run` method where you can insert data into the database.
+A seeder class contains a `run` method where you can insert data into your database.

 ```typescript
 import { Seeder } from '@gravito/atlas';